 Feeling nervous about uni-level studies or a particular subject?

-Study Link at Charles Sturt University offers short, online subjects that prepare you for success in your degree.
-Whether you’re new to Charles Sturt or a continuing student, there’s a Study Link subject to help you.
-Even if you're not starting a degree, you can take a Study Link subject to upskill for work, or help the kids with their homework!
+Study Link at Charles Sturt University offers short, online subjects that prepare you for success in your degree, wherever you choose to study.
+Whether you’re just considering uni studies, starting university or continuing in a later year, there’s a Study Link subject to help you.
+Even if you're not starting a degree, you can take a Study Link subject to up-skill for work, or even just to help the kids with their homework!

-What's more, Study Link subjects are FREE for all Australian and New Zealand residents, or holders of a permanent visa!
+What's more, Study Link subjects are FREE for most Australian Residents (Check fee conditions)

 Study Link is ideal if you:

 - are about to start a maths or science-based degree and need to refresh your knowledge

 - want to brush up on your grammar

 - need some pointers on academic writing and referencing

 - want a smooth and easy transition to uni